 Kathy MacDonald has a M.A. in Museum Science from Texas Tech University, and a B.S. in Biology and a B.S. in Mathematics from the University of Texas of the Permian Basin, and an A.A.S. in Veterinary Technology.

 Her primary duties at the NSRL include management of the Robert J. Baker Genetic Resources Collection and the training and supervision of its students and volunteers.
 On a daily basis she is involved with organization and processing of incoming samples as well as subsampling and processing of loans from the GRC.
 Other duties include assisting with specimen tracking in the collections, contributing to database management and design, performing information requests, and advocating for best museum practices.
 She began work at the NSRL as a student in 2002.

 Dr. Jennifer C. Girón

 Acting Collections Manager, Invertebrate Zoology Collection

-Jennifer obtained her Ph.D. in Ecology and Evoluationary Biology, with an emphasis on invertebrates, from the University of Kansas, and is volunteering at the NSRL to manage the invertebrate zoology collection.
+Jennifer obtained her Ph.D. in Ecology and Evoluationary Biology, with an emphasis on invertebrates, from the University of Kansas in 2020, and she is currently volunteering at the NSRL to manage the invertebrate zoology collection.
 Her duties include processing loan requests and incoming accessions, and she is also reorganizing and curating the collection.
 In the long term, her goal is to have an organized, active, and curated collection that serves the TTU community, by training students in collections care and contributing to graduate students thesis and dissertation research, all of this while enhancing research in the broad scientific community.

 Most of Jennifer's research has focused on Neotropical broad-nosed weevils (Curculionidae: Entiminae), but her Ph.D. research at the University of Kansas, has focused on water scavenger beetles (Hydrophilidae) in the subfamily Acidocerinae.
 She is also passionate about collections and biodiversity informatics.